> We offer FREE UK mainland delivery on orders over £40. More info...

 Matcha is a finely milled vibrant green tea powder made from the highest quality Japanese tea leaves.
 Clearspring Organic Premium Matcha comes from Uji, a region high in the hills around Kyoto, renowned for producing the best Japanese teas.
 Only accessibly by foot, this remote area is unpolluted and rich in friendly bugs such as spiders, ladybirds, praying mantis and dragonflies to keep the pests under control (best to use organic matcha as non-organic matcha is grown using excessive amounts of agricultural fertilisers and pesticides).
 Shade grown for the final few months to allow the leaves to fill with chlorophyll, the finest young tea buds are picked, dried and ground in a granite mortar.

-Japanese Matcha has been known for centuries for its energy boosting, mind focusing, and metabolism enhancing properties.
-It has been drunk as part of the tea ceremony for 900 years and used by Buddhist monks to keep them alert and focussed during long days of meditation.
+Matcha is finely ground green tea leaf powder and is the most prized amongst Japanese teas.
+It has been drunk as part of the tea ceremony for 900 years as well as by Buddhist monks during long days of meditation.

 Growing conditions, time of harvest and processing techniques have a direct effect on the grade and final flavour of the Matcha: